 An article index/ directory can be used to ensure that your customers can quickly find replacements for parts that are defective or just need to be exchanged.
 Here, a customer can just look up the article number of a product that they already know and find the corresponding page number of the exact part they are looking for.
 These article directories can be difficult to keep up to date when catalogs and price lists are made manually, leading to many updates towards the end of the correction phase.
 As a result, many decide to forgo the directory, making it more difficult for existing customers to find and reorder products.
 Catalog software such as ANTEROS can be utilized to implement fully automated directories (more on that in point 9 and 10).

 When it comes to technical products in particular, a number of technical criteria often have to be fulfilled before a purchase can be made, e.g. that the dimensions fit exactly, that the temperature range is suitable for the application, etc. Therefore, provide your customers with sufficient information about your products, such as sizes, materials, dimensions, standards, etc.

-5. Pay attention to product pictures: in addition to photos, illustrations are often helpful
+5. Pay attention to product pictures

 Since you can't physically pick up and look at a product in a catalog or price list - unlike in a store - good pictures are particularly valuable.
 If the product images are also displayed on the web pages or in the web shop, then you should make sure that the images for both the website and printed media are always up to date and that new product images are not used, for example, in a new edition of the catalog, while the old images are still appearing online.
 Image or media databases, such as ANTEROS.mam, only require images to be uploaded in good quality once, and images in other formats are automatically generated, e.g. guaranteed in print quality with CMYK color space and web large, medium and small.